SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/sensor/index.md

     * `max` - optional.
 Double.
 Max acceptable raw value for a sensor.
     * `max_lowering_by_time` - optional.
 Double.
 Max legal value lowering per hour.
     * `max_lowering_by_mileage` - optional.
 Double.
 Max legal value lowering per 100 km.
+    * `ignore_drains_in_move` - optional.
+Boolean.
+Default is false.
+If true, fuel level decreasing detected during movement will not be marked as fuel drain.
+    * `ignore_refuels_in_move` - optional.
+Boolean.
+Default is false.
+If true, fuel level increasing detected during movement will not be marked as fuel filling.
+    * `refuel_gap_minutes` -  optional.
+Integer.
+Default is 5.
+Time in minutes after the start of the movement, fuel level increase will be marked as fuel filling.

 ***